atk4/data/README.md

 ## Sample Code

+Usage syntax of Agile data is consise and readable.
 Start by defining your Business Models.

 ```
 class Model_User extends \atk4\data\Model